 Lots of fun signs, and wool quilts.

-This wool piece was so cool.
-The cat is so creative and there are many beads and other details that give it so much charm.
 Don't you just love this big basket of flowers, you could make it out of the flowers that grow in your yard, and the tongues around the edge make such a cute borders.

 Now this is sad, look at my purchases, after all that I I walked out with some green wool, aged muslin and 3 patterns.
 They showed some stitchery on pillow cases and I am going to do some on Christmas pillow for next year.
 Love the gingerbread, and the snowman in the bowl.
 This little penny rug with the chick and egg yolks on the tongues was made up and so cute.
 I surprised I didn't get a picture of it.
 My BOM Sheep in the Willow is using the aged muslin so I purchased half yards to try on other projects.